secretflavours/secretflavours/index.md

-Reunion Cafe & Secret Flavours present:
+Reunion Cafe presents:

-# A night in Brazil
+# Brazilian Nights

-## Enjoy hearty and healthy food, good music celebrate the wonders of Brazil with your friends.
+## Enjoy a delicious food, vibrant music and the heart warming Brazilian culture with your friends.

-24th of June at Reunion Cafe
+7th of June - Reunion Cafe

-# Menu options

-### Welcome drink:
-Caipirinha
+### A 3-course meal with

 ### Starters